sympodius/haiverin.scot/content/tech/thousand-year-org-vampire/index.md

 If you've played *TYOV* before, then there are two things to be aware: the first is that I number experiences according to the prompt, with the number after the decimal point indicating which variant of the prompt is being resolved; the second is that I found I could simply mark memories as being *diary* entries or *forgotten*, rather than explicitly moving them into 'Diary' or 'Forgotten' sections.
 Although I think both these decisions make the game much faster and simpler to manage, I mention them here because I feel they might be non-obvious at first.

 At this point, I'd say I was already onto a definite win and had found a very convenient way to play *TYOV*.
-However, Org Mode is even more powerful that just this simple setup.
+However, Org Mode is even more powerful than just this simple setup.
 Org Mode also allows us to do literate programming.

 Literate programming was a concept conceived by one of the true giants of Computer Science, [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth).
 The idea was that you could write a computer program in the order that made the most sense when explaining it to a human, using lots of normal descriptive text.
 Then, when a computer needed to understand it, the code blocks inside the text would be stripped out, put back into the order the computer needed them in, then run as a program.
 While it never really took the world by storm, I've always rather enjoyed writing code this way.
 In any case, Org Mode supports literate programming, and in a rather more powerful form than Knuth originally conceived.